 Make sure all the inspirational words and ideas are easily viewable (e.g. big whiteboard/wall, sticky notes, etc).
 You and your team need to be able to see everything together for your brains to put ideas together and see connections, patterns and new ideas.
 It’s like a murder mystery, with each clue leading to a final outcome.

 Our sub-conscious creative faculties are primarily image-based, so even though the desired outcome is a word or phrase, just having words as a reference is not enough for a full creative exploration.
 Images trigger emotion and stimulate out-of-the-box thinking.

-Whilst you clearly wouldn’t let your mom choose your business name, bringing in an extremely broad variety of people (yes, even your mom) in this purely creative stage to contribute ideas, can be invaluable because it ensures the ideation process is not limited by your preferences or preconceived ideas.
+Bringing in an extremely broad variety of people in this purely creative stage to contribute ideas, can be invaluable because it ensures the ideation process is not limited by your preferences or preconceived ideas.

-But remember to tell them that you’re not interested in critique at this stage, just ideas!
+Expert tip: Remember to tell them that you’re not interested in critique at this stage, just ideas.
 The final decision and deliberation obviously must be made by the key stakeholders/founders only.

 Often foreign words become commonplace in our language simply because they sound better than their English counterpart.
 Take the German word uber for example—it just means “above” with the inference of “total” or “absolute”, but uber is simply something you feel way cooler saying (much more so than “total” or “absolute”), and that’s undeniable gold when it comes to how people feel sharing a brand with their peers.

-OK, here’s where the rubber meets the road!
-This is where the magic happens—bringing it all together to create actual names.
+This is where the magic happens—bringing it all together to create actual business names.

 - Sleep on it.
-Let it brew for a few days.
+Let the ideas brew for a few days.